0xDBFB7/scientific_standards/README.md

 This document seems to tantalizingly hint at formal science.
 It is excruciatingly detailed and prescribes specific actions that must be taken to ensure integrity in particular classes of results.

-## Level III, oh baby, this is the good stuff
+## Level III, oh boy, this is the good stuff

 In 1983, a tiny, hard-to-find lipid structure [was discovered](https://doi.org/10.1083/jcb.97.2.329) in mammalian biology: the extracellular vesicle.